 About the project

-Council has identified Sylvan Road as requiring works to provide a greater level of crossing safety for school children and the surrounding community by installing a signalised pedestrian crossing.
+This project was undertaken to provide a greater level of crossing safety for school children and the local community.

 - removing the existing zebra crossing line marking

 - installing new traffic light signals